MohcineProject/r-seau-de-p-tri/README.md

 Arc Videur added
 ```

 To add an arc zero the user must type "10".
-He will be asked afterwards The same previous procedure.
+He will be asked afterwards the same previous procedure.

 ```
 Choose Place :